 The Murchison WWTP lies near the Matakitaki River beside State Highway 6.
-Historically this system has performed poorly mainly as a result of capacity limitations.
-This system has now been upgraded under new resource consent.
+This system was upgraded under new resource consent granted in 2006.
 The system comprises three aerated oxidation ponds.
 Discharge is to groundwater via infiltration trenches.
 The resource consent allows for a maximum of 500 m3 of effluent per day to be discharged into the ground.
+Five bores actively monitor for groundwater effects.